arkanis/lisp.c/README.md

 The tests use a minimalistic test system, therefore the displayed number of tests is more or less equal to the `asserts` of normal test systems (assert already has a different meaning in C).
 An extra output stream and scanner hat to be written to make input and output testable.

 The test cases contain large amout of code.
 Especially the bytecode interpreter and compiler test cases might be of interest.

+# Loading shared objects

+A sample shared object can be found in `mod_hello.c`.
+It uses the init function to define a new builtin atom (named `test`) in the current execution environement.
+This new builtin just prints "test run".

+The shared object can be compiled using `make mod_hello`.
+To load it into the interpreter:

+	$ ./lisp
+	> (mod_load "./mod_hello.so")
+	nil
+	> (test)
+	test run
+	nil

+The "./" in the file name is important.
+Otherwise `dlopen` will search the system directories for the `so` file.
+With the "./" in front it searches only in the current directory.

 # Performance